 - Individuals who want a thorough and practical introduction to the grant proposal writing experience

-- Individuals who have 1-3 years fundraising experience and want to hone their foundation proposal writing skills
+- Nonprofit professionals who have 1-3 years fundraising experience and want to hone their foundation proposal writing skills

 - Individuals who want to shift to a career in fundraising or as a grant writer